gmvoit/just-the-docs/descriptions/Essentials.md

 # Essentials
 {: .no_toc}

-This page introduces the essential elements of the most basic building block of **ExpCGM**: a steady-state galactic atmosphere model.
-It explains how **ExpCGM** applies the principles of force balance and atmospheric specific energy, then provides a simple example illustrating how an **ExpCGM** model atmosphere emerges from those principles.
+This page introduces the most basic building block of **ExpCGM**: a steady-state galactic atmosphere model.
+It explains how **ExpCGM** applies the principles of force balance and atmospheric specific energy to build such a model, then provides a simple example.
 Descriptions of how **ExpCGM** accounts for turbulent support and thermalization of atmospheric energy follow the example.
-A concluding section outlines how the characteristics of steady-state atmosphere models inform **ExpCGM** models for evolving atmospheres.
+A concluding section outlines how the characteristics of steady-state atmosphere models inform **ExpCGM** methods for evolving those models.

 <details closed markdown="block">
   <summary>